civican/legisinfo/42-1/bills/C-65/bill_text.md

 ### Section 135.11

-  **(1)** Neither the Minister nor an employer shall, without the person's consent, provide, under this Part, a policy committee or a work place committee with any information that is likely to reveal the identity of a person who was involved in an occurrence of harassment or violence in the work place.
+  **(1)** Neither the Minister nor an employer shall, without the person's consent, provide, under this Part, a policy committee or a work place committee with any information that is likely to reveal the identity of a person who was involved in an occurrence of harassment **and** violence in the work place.
 Neither a policy committee nor a work place committee shall have access to that information without the person's consent.

   **(2)** Subsection (1) does not apply with respect to